 Can I Get Public Liability Insurance For My Dog?

-At EmeraldPet you can get cover from when your dog is just eight weeks old and we have no upper age limit to start cover.
+At EmeraldPet you can get cover from when your dog is just eight weeks old and we have no upper age limit to start insurance cover for older dogs.

 The biggest limitation is breed – as mentioned above we will not cover any dogs registered under the 1991 Dangerous Dogs Act.
 We also cannot provide cover for any dog that has previously shown aggressive tendencies.